daviddrozdz/CW_app/README.md

 # How to deal with the app

-1. initialize project
+1. initialize new project
-- npx nux@latest init app (app is the name) (already done - no need to repeat)
+- npx nux@latest init app (app is the name)

 2. naviagte to app folder
 - cd app